Nata Lee Flaunts Fantastic Physique In Plunging Bikini Top & Figure-Hugging Shorts

 “Oh I think pasta is always a good choice or homemade pizza,” added another Instagram user.

 Many of Nata’s followers also took the time to shower her with compliments.
-While some simply left a trail of emoji to express their admiration for the model, others were decidedly more vocal in their praise.
+While some simply left a trail of emoji to express their admiration, others were decidedly more vocal in their praise.

 “Beautiful and wonderful,” gushed a fan, adding a string of red heart emoji to the comment.